horminka/horminka.github.io/consultancy.md

 lang: English
 ---

-# Consultancy
+# Consulting Services

+HorMinka provides technology solutions for people and organizations.
+We possess ample knowledge and experience in fields such as computer science, intellectual property, law & technology, energy and environment.
+Our consulting services include:

+  * Digital identity and online presence

+    * Domain names and corporate email

+    * Social networks and online advertising

+    * Websites

-  * Science and technology-related comprehensive consulting
+  * Free and open software

-  * Free software migration and free software solutions consulting.
-Save money, gain independence from software providers, extend the life of your old hardware, among others.
+    * Use and adoption of free software in corporate environments

+    * Free software-based business models

-  * Computer forensics services (digital evidence retrieval, data recovery, etc.)
+  * Computer forensics

-  * Web presence and online identity services and consulting
+    * Collection of digital evidence

+    * Data recovery

+  * Information security

+    * Digital signatures

+    * Infosec best practices

+  * Intellectual property

-  * Legal advice on matters related to software and other IPs licensing (music, photos, videos, etc.) under free licenses schemes
-  (GPL, Creative Commons, GFDL, among others)
+    * Licensing of software and other works (songs, photos, video, etc.) under free licenses (GPL, Creative Commons, GFDL, among others)

+    * Protection of intangible assets under new models of IP

+  * Sustainable development

+    * Appropriate technology

-  * Consultancy on renewable energy
+    * Renewable energy